mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ## Kafka Stream DSL

 Now we are ready to implement above use case with recommended Kafka Streams DSL.
-The code could be optimized but I would like present canonical way of using DSL without thinking about DSL internals.
+The code could be optimized but I would like to present the canonical way of using DSL without exploring DSL internals.
 All examples are implemented using the latest Kafka Streams 1.0.0 version.

 Create two input streams for page views and events